kafene/bubble/README.md

 You'll need [cfx](http://mzl.la/1x3gBUI) and the [add-on SDK](http://mzl.la/1EGy2uN) to build and test the extension.
-The file "run" is what I use to run the extension during development.
-I recommend creating a separate profile for cfx runs, by default it will use a blank, fresh profile every time which can get a bit irritating when you want to save a few settings or have some quick access bookmarks or history.
+You can look at or use the Makefile command `make run` to run the extension in a test environment.
+I recommend creating a separate profile for cfx runs, by default it will use a blank, fresh profile every time which can get a bit irritating when you want to save a few settings or have some quick access bookmarks or history for use during testing.

 If you're running from the command line you can see error messages and debug logs there.
 They also appear in the browser console (`Ctrl+Shift+J`).